utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

   - developer
 ---

-The other day Carl made a useful [comment](https://daily-dev-tips.com/posts/our-first-ionic-app/#heading-2-comments-on-this-page):
+The other day Carl made a helpful [comment](https://daily-dev-tips.com/posts/our-first-ionic-app/#heading-2-comments-on-this-page):

 > Terminals and command lines scare me.
-Do you have any dev tips on getting started with these or know any good resources?
+Do you have any dev tips on getting these or know any good resources?

 And it made me realize I also was scared to use the Terminal at one point.
 It is one of these things wherein the beginning.
-You just don't know what's happening.
+You don't know what's happening.

-So let's walk through some basic commands today, which will make us more comfortable using the Terminal.
+So let's walk through some basic commands today which will make us more comfortable using the Terminal.

 ## Which Terminal to Use?

 Perhaps a good starting point is which Terminal to use.
-To be honest, it's much of a preferred choice than actually making a difference.
+Honestly, it's much of a preferred choice than making a difference.
 But I use [iTerm2](https://www.iterm2.com/), which works beautifully!

 If you rather stick to another choice or the default Terminal, be my guest.
-It won't make a difference in what we are going to do today.
+It won't make a difference in what we will do today.

 ## Basic Terminal Commands